Noh Alam Shah: International career

 In a 2007 AFF Championship group stage match between Singapore and Laos, Alam Shah scored seven goals in an 11–0 win for Singapore.
 This seven-goal haul included a bicycle kick.
 This was the last bicycle kick to be scored at the old National Stadium.
 This was not only a record win for the Singapore national team, but also a record number of goals scored by an individual player in an 'A' international game for Singapore.
 Singapore went on to win the championship, and Alam Shah received the 'Most Valuable Player' award for his impressive displays in the tournament.

-Alam Shah is also well remembered by Singapore fans for scoring a dramatic late equaliser against Kuwait in a World Cup qualifier in 2001, and for scoring in a 2–0 victory over Iraq during the AFC Asian Cup qualifiers in 2006.
+Alam Shah is also well remembered by Singapore fans for scoring a dramatic late equaliser against Kuwait in the 2002 FIFA World Cup qualifier in 2001, and for scoring in a 2–0 victory over Iraq during the 2007 AFC Asian Cup qualifiers in 2006.

-Alam Shah wore the captain's armband in an international friendly against China PR (National Day Challenge) on 12 August 2009.
+Alam Shah wore the captain's armband in an international friendly against China (National Day Challenge) on 12 August 2009.
 Singapore drew 1–1 with China PR (losing 3–4 on penalties), with Alam Shah scoring in the 9th minute.

 Noh Alam Shah's goals in 2010 came in two matches in the AFC Asian Cup 2011 qualification group stages.
 He scored in the 1–3 defeat to Iran at the National Stadium in Singapore and in the final group game against Jordan, which Singapore lost 1–2, at the King Abdullah Stadium in Amman.

 Following the retirement of national skipper Indra Sahdan in 2010, Alam Shah's name has been going around as one of the favourites to take over Indra's reign as Singapore's captain, mainly due to his influential status within the Singapore camp, along with the passionate displays he has shown on international games.

-However, he was later dropped from Raddy Avramovic's squad after disappointing performances at the 2010 AFF Championship.
+However, he was later dropped from Radojko Avramović's squad after disappointing performances at the 2010 AFF Championship.

 Managerial career

-National Team
+National team

 In 2017, Alam Shah was appointed as manager for the Singapore Selection team in The Sultan of Selangor's Cup.
 He was subsequently appointed as team mentor for the national football team for the 2018 AFF Suzuki Cup.

-In 2018, Alam Shah was appointed as assistant manager to the Singapore national football team.
+In 2018, Alam Shah was appointed as assistant manager to the Singapore national team.